 I use PocketWizards to trigger my Speedlight’s when off camera because they work every single time.
 No misfires, no messing about setting them up and trying to get them to work, I just plug them in and away I go.
 Not the cheapest triggers on the market but the most reliable, I wouldn’t want to use anything else.

 Rogue FlashBender 2

-I’m not a fan of direct flash from an on-camera Speedlight, I like to bounce my light to diffuse it as it offers up less shadows and in my opinion is far more pleasing.
-I’ll use the largest white surface I can find to bounce my light, however sometimes there isn’t a wall or ceiling to hand and this is where the Rogue FlashBender steps in.
+I’m not a fan of direct flash from an on-camera Speedlight, I like to bounce my light to diffuse it as it offers up fewer shadows and in my opinion, is far more pleasing.
+I’ll use the largest white surface I can find to bounce my light, however, sometimes there isn’t a wall or ceiling to hand and this is where the Rogue FlashBender steps in.
 You simply attach it to the Speedlight, bend it into position and instead of pointing the Speedlight direct at your subject, you bounce the light off the FlashBender which gives a softer and much nicer light source.

 Westcott 65cm Octagonal Rapid Box

 A super portable softbox that attaches to my Speedlights and offers up some beautiful lighting whilst on the move.
 I use the Wescott Rapid Box for my Wedding Portraits of the bride and groom.